Skip to content

 cpp

-A better approach is to have the class own the data itself:
+A better approach is to let the class hold the data itself:

 cpp